Mengf-git/LightGBM-ST/README.md

 - Vertical displacement values
 - Station information

-Both real GNSS datasets and synthetic missing-data experiments are included to evaluate the robustness of the proposed model.
+Real GNSS datasets are included to evaluate the robustness of the proposed model.

 ---